Invtron-DAO/Invtron-DAO-Contract/README.md

 - **User Registration**: Functionality to register users, enhancing participation transparency.

 ## Contract Inheritance and Dependencies
-The `Invtron4` smart contract inherits and utilizes multiple contracts from OpenZeppelin and custom imports.
+The `Invtron` smart contract inherits and utilizes multiple contracts from OpenZeppelin and custom imports.
 Below is an overview of all the inherited contracts:

 1. **ERC20** (OpenZeppelin): Base for the ERC20 token standard functionality.
 2. **Ownable** (OpenZeppelin): Allows control of ownership to manage permissions effectively.